dtankdempsey2/Providra/docs/README.md

 ### Syncler Stable

-For a stable Syncler release such as `2.0.1.3.2 (v24421302)`, use **unconfigured Stremio addon manifests** whenever possible.
+For a stable Syncler release such as `2.0.1.3.2 (v24421302)`, use **unconfigured debrid Stremio addons**.
+This means leaving your debrid API key blank so the addons return only magnet-style results instead of debrid-resolved direct streams.

-A configured addon will often return direct hosting links instead of magnet links.
-Many of these addon services will return the playable file through an HTTP `302` redirect.
+When you enter your debrid API key inside a Stremio addon, the configured addon will often return direct hosting links instead of magnet links.
+Many addon services return the playable file through an HTTP `302` redirect.
 During testing, the stable Syncler player did not follow these redirects and displayed:

 ```text
 Source error — Response code: 302
 ```

-When using the stable Syncler release instead of the beta version, use unconfigured addons, meaning you have not entered your debrid API key, so that they return only magnet links.
+When using Syncler Stable, leave the debrid settings inside the Stremio addon unconfigured so it returns only magnet-style results.

 ### Syncler Beta or higher

 For `Syncler beta 2.1.1.7 (v302010107)` or higher, direct streams have worked correctly during testing.
 These versions appear to follow the redirects commonly used by configured Stremio addons.

-Configured Stremio addons work correctly with Syncler beta versions.
-They may return magnet links, direct debrid links, direct hosting links, or a mixture of source types.
+With Syncler beta versions, you can enter your debrid API key inside a Stremio addon.
+The configured addon may return magnet links, direct debrid links, direct hosting links, or a mixture of source types.

 ---